-The Permittee must further develop/revise and implement a program to address the discharge of pollutants in post-construction storm water runoff to the MS4 from qualifying new development and re-development.
-Post-Construction Stormwater Management refers to the activities that take place after construction occurs, and includes structural and non-structural controls including low-impact development and green infrastructure practices to obtain permanent stormwater management over the life of the property's use.
+The Permittee must further develop, revise, and implement a program to address the discharge of pollutants in post-construction storm water runoff to the MS4 from qualifying new development and re-development.
+Post-Construction Stormwater Management refers to the activities that take place after construction occurs and includes structural and non-structural controls including Low-Impact Development and Green Infrastructure (LID/GI) practices to obtain permanent stormwater management over the life of the property's use.
 These post construction controls should be considered during the initial site development planning phase.